-Officer-Involved Incident Protocol - Gatekeeper
+Critical Incident Protocol - Gatekeeper

-The Officer-Involved Incident Protocol was originally developed in 2005 and revised in 2012 by the various Larimer County, Colorado law enforcement agencies and the District Attorney's Office (Eighth Judicial District).
-The following text is quoted directly from the Protocol and specifies the role of gatekeeper when the Protocol is initiated.
+The Critical Incident Protocol (formerly Officer-involved Incident Protocol) was developed in 2005.
+It was revised in 2012 and 2018 by the various law enforcement agencies and the District Attorney's Office of the Eighth Judicial District.
+The following text is quoted directly from the Protocol (2018) and specifies the role of GATEKEEPER when the Protocol is initiated.